SysKitTeam/docs-point/releases/point-2023-2-release-note.md

 * **Multiple sync improvements and fixes are available**.
     * **Fixed issues where changes in group memberships were not synced**.
     * **Added support for Request files links**.
 Before the changes, the following error would appear in the error logs: `SysKit.Point.WorkerUtils.Database.CustomSqlException: Violation of PRIMARY KEY constraint 'PK_Crawl_SharePointSharingLinks'.
 Cannot insert duplicate key in object 'Crawl.SharePointSharingLinks'.`
-    * **Fixed an issue** that would appear when syncing sites with more than 1000 lists containing an Acess Requests list.
+    * **Fixed an issue** that would appear when syncing sites with more than 1000 lists containing an Access Requests list.
 The following exception was thrown: `Violation of PRIMARY KEY constraint 'PK_Crawl_SharePointObjects'.
 Cannot insert duplicate key in object 'Crawl.SharePointObjects'.`

 * **Fixed a bug** with service account setup using Microsoft authentication flow.
 When setting up, instead of the entered service account, the signed-in account was used, resulting in missing permissions during provisioning.